 Effective and Appropriate Communication Skills

-Kolbe’s online instructors are always willing to help students, but since you are not in a traditional classroom setting, they can’t always pick up on nonverbal cues such as a frown of misunderstanding.
+Kolbe’s online instructors are always willing to help students.
+Since you are not in a traditional classroom setting, instructors can’t always pick up on nonverbal cues such as a frown of misunderstanding.
 Your instructor can’t help if he doesn’t know you are having problems with the technology, the course materials, or the lecture.
 You should always contact your instructor if any problem arises.
 The following sections provide tips on how to improve communication.

 Use Appropriate Language for School

-While you may be accustomed to using informal grammar and language in chat rooms, emails or text messages with friends, when communicating with your online teachers or other administration, you should write in full, grammatically–correct sentences and with a respectful tone.
-Online teachers are professionals and should be treated with courtesy and respect.
+While you may be accustomed to using informal grammar and language in chat rooms, emails or text messages with friends, when communicating with your online instructors or other administration, you should write in full, grammatically correct sentences and with a respectful tone.
+Online instructors are professionals and should be treated with courtesy and respect.
 Sometimes it is tempting or easy to write things out of anger or frustration because communication is not in person.
-If you wouldn’t say something to a teacher in person, then don’t say it in an email or chat box.
+If you wouldn’t say something in person, do not type it in an email or chat box.

-If a student emails a teacher only to say “I don’t understand the homework,” this is not only unhelpful to the teacher, but it is going to cause a delay in you receiving help, as the teacher will have to write back to inquire as to what the problem is.
-Use the following guidelines to write your initial email to help you receive fruitful replies from your teacher:
+If a student emails an instructor, “I don’t understand the homework,” this is not only unhelpful to the instructor, but it is going to cause a delay in you receiving help as they will have to write back to inquire as to what the problem is.
+Use the following guidelines to write your initial email to help you receive fruitful replies from your instructor:

 - Describe the problem you are having and about how much time you have spent on trying to solve or understand it yourself